pboutinaud/SHiVAi/README.md

 <br clear="right"/>

-## What's New in v0.5.7 (2026-03-25)
+## What's New in v0.5.8 (2026-04-13)

-- Added basal ganglia + thalamus to deep WM for WMH statistics
+- Added basal ganglia + thalamus to deep WM for WMH statistics, and their periventricular voxels to the periventricular WM
-- Added initial transform to ANTs registration using center of mass
-- Proper winner-takes-all logic for priority labels
-- Added batch size parameter to SHiVAi configuration
-- Workflow graph is now optional (requires graphviz)
-- Fixed FreeSurfer case handling for priority labels on WMH
-- Step-by-step README for the mixed approach
-- Updated .sif download link
+- Full support for Docker containerization, and update of the step-by-step README files linked to each case ([fully containerized](step_by_step/README.md) and [mixed](step_by_step_mixed_approach/README.md) approaches)

 > See the full [CHANGELOG](CHANGELOG.md) for all versions.